Office of the Vice President for Student Affairs

 Important information about the BobcatCard:

-- Cards should be kept away from magnets, cellphones and automobile key fobs that lock/unlock the doors or remote-start the car.
-Transmissions to or from these devices and magnets can destroy the information encoded on the card.
+- Cards should be kept away from magnets, cellphones, wireless chargers and automobile key fobs that lock/unlock the doors or remote-start the car.
+A magnet can easily destroy the encoded information on the card.

 - The card should not be bent, folded or sat on, and it should not be exposed to excessive heat or run through the clothes washer or dryer.
 These are all considered damage to the card.

 - Students should not attach stickers to the card, pass it through any other system or otherwise mutilate it.
-It should not have a hole punched in it.
+Do not punch a hole in the card.
 These are all considered damage to the card.

 - There is a replacement charge for damaged, altered or defaced cards.